ssdzd/brc-bed-map/project_docs/brc-bed-map-plan.md

 # Interactive Burning Man Map MVP Development Plan

 ## Project Overview
-An interactive map system for tracking BED (Burner Empowerment & Development) program progress across theme camps in Black Rock City.
+An interactive map system for tracking BED (Bureau of Erotic Discourse) program progress across theme camps in Black Rock City.
 This MVP will serve as the foundation for a generalizable framework supporting multiple map overlays.

 ## Architecture Overview